-The Press maintains the NTU E-Journal Database, in which it collects journals from NTU academic research, theses in Chinese and foreign languages with catalog and full text.
-Examined using exacting criteria for publication approval, the content of the journals and thesis are copious, but completely in a writing style that is consistent with their appropriate academic level.
-This database is the best method for attaining academic research development and as an aid in teaching research within a top-notch institute of higher learning.

-Currently, the content of the database is updated continuously.
-The collection holds various NTU academic journals and a list of theses since January 2002, as well as e-journals in full text that have been published since January 2003.
+The Press maintains the NTU E-Journal Database, in which it collects journals and papers from NTU academic research units, in Chinese and foreign languages with catalog and full text.
+Reviewed with exacting criteria for publication approval, the rich content of the journals employs a writing style that is consistent with their appropriate academic level.
+The Database is the best aid in teaching and research, and indispensable for searching the academic research developments of a top-notch institute of higher learning.
+The content of the Database is updated continually.
+The collection holds various NTU academic journals and a list of these since January 2002, as well as e-journals in full text that have been published since January 2003.
 Moreover, the Press is also establishing files in batch that can be tracked back to earlier times.
+The Database is anticipated to be updated with a newer version by the end of 2009, and will be providing better service.

 For further information, please visit the NTU E-Journals Database website: